JoshuaPetherick/Cube_world_UoB/README.md

 -   cmake ..
 (There is a cmake file in the folder above, type this to run it)

--   make all       (This compiles everything, do this once you've altered the project)
+-   make all       (This compiles everything, do this if you've altered the project)

 -   cd ..
 (Head back up into the Fakecraft Directory)